Turn your business idea into a career

 Step four: Get advice

-There is a range of free support and advice available to you, including the free business advisory service that we offer.
+We offer a range of free support and advice, including the free business advisory service that we offer.

 Before you quit your job, or sign a lease, make sure you get the right advice.
 Even if you need to pay for advice from an accountant or a lawyer, the cost of getting their help will be far cheaper in the long run than making financial commitments that put you at a disadvantage.